Gmsh/Elmer export¶

 simulation.sh is a shell script for running all simulations at once.
 The simulations are executed by running the .sh file in the output folder (here waveguides_sim_elmer).

-A workflow manager is needed for dealing with the first level and a multiprocessing paradigm for dealing with the latter.
 Image below is a representation of these levels and their relationship:

 .